-- Providing assistance to prevent or reduce the severity of accidents and the hardship of survivors (e.g. escorting an aircraft, standing by a sinking vessel). - Conducting a search. - Delivering supplies and survival equipment to the scene.
+Providing assistance to prevent or reduce the severity of accidents and the hardship of survivors (e.g. escorting an aircraft, standing by a sinking vessel).

+- Conducting a search.

+- Delivering supplies and survival equipment to the scene.

 - Rescuing survivors.

 - Providing food, medical, or other initial needs of survivors.

 - Delivering survivors to a place of safety.

-6.5.1 SAR Units
+6.4.2 Search and Rescue Units

-Search and rescue units may belong to state authorities, or to non-governmental or voluntary organisations.
+Search and Rescue Units (SRUs) may belong to state authorities, or to non-governmental or voluntary organisations.
 In the latter situation, agreements between the Coordinating Authorities and these organisations should be developed.
-Search and rescue units do not need to be dedicated solely to SAR operations, but do require to have the training and equipment necessary for proficient operations.
+SRUs do not need to be dedicated solely to SAR operations but do require to have the training and equipment necessary for proficient operations.

-The SAR system in New Zealand makes use of designated SAR Units, non-governmental and voluntary agency SAR Units (including specialised SAR units, which are teams with specialised training and equipment for specific rescue scenarios), and vessels of opportunity.
+The SAR system in New Zealand makes use of designated SRUs, non-governmental and voluntary agency SRUs (including specialised SAR units, which are teams with specialised training and equipment for specific rescue scenarios), and vessels of opportunity.

-Designated SAR Units include:
+Designated SRUs include: